DawidSobierajskiprograming/bunch-off-Practice-projects/README.md

-all the projects are taken from this website: https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/#1_Mad_Libs_Generator I am compleating the projects one by one i will update this as i complete the different projects The projects will have DONE, INPROGRESS and WAITING, CANCELED This is to describe its state if its finished, being worked on and waiting to get started
+all the projects are taken from this website: https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/#1_Mad_Libs_Generator I am compleating the projects one by one i will update this as i complete the different projects The projects will have DONE, INPROGRESS and WAITING This is to describe its state if its finished, being worked on and waiting to get started
 Projects:
 1. Mad Libs Generator                                   DONE
 2. Number Guessing                                      DONE
-3. Text-based Adventure Game                            CANCELED
+3. Text-based Adventure Game                            INPROGRESS
 4. Dice Rolling Simulator                               DONE
-5. Hangman                                              WAITING
+5. Hangman                                              DONE
-6. Contact Book                                         WAITING
+6. Contact Book                                         INPROGRESS
 7. Email Slicer                                         WAITING
 8. Binary search algorithm                              WAITING
 9. Desktop Notifier App                                 WAITING